General Information

 Identify significant people and beliefs associated with Islam, such as Muhammad, Islamic law, and the relationship between government and religion.

-Identify major differences in beliefs and principles of Judaism, Christianity, and Islam.
+Compare the major beliefs and principles of Judaism, Christianity, and Islam.

 Recognize effects of Islamic military expansion through Central Asia, North Africa, and the Iberian Peninsula, such as the Crusades, the capture of Jerusalem, and conversion of the Mongols to Islam.